-The most common customer questions we hear are answered right here.
-Of course, if you ever want to come have a bread chat with us (especially with Aaron), please stop by the bakery!
+Our responses to the most common customer questions & comments we hear can be found right here.
+Of course, if you ever want to come have a bread chat with us, please stop by the bakery.

 Q: What’s the difference between the Country & Classic loaves?

 A: They’re both sourdoughs, but the difference comes down to the variety and the type of whole grain used.
 Our Country sourdough contains whole hard red wheat and whole rye, whereas the Classic sourdough contains whole hard white wheat.
 We’ve also been told that the Classic is well-versed in Ancient Greek, has written a few epic poems, likes graffiti, and is quite the philosopher.

 Q: Do you make gluten-free bread?

 A: No. Are you asking because you suffer from Celiac?
 Or is this just a life-style choice?
 Gluten-free products can only be made in kitchens and bakeries that are 100% free of gluten-containing ingredients – definitely not us.
 Individuals seeking gluten-free options as a dietary choice should keep in mind that many gluten-free products contain many more calories (particularly carbohydrates) than their gluten-containing counterparts and lack many other nutritional benefits of whole grains.
 They also often contain some questionable ingredients which attempt to make something without gluten behave as if it does have gluten.
 How many ingredients does it take to make a gluten-free bread?
 Our naturally leavened loaves contain as few as three familiar ingredients – flour, water, salt.